uliana5858/Morning/Sem2.md

 ## Branch merging

+*  *git log* have to use that tobe shure, wish brannch using.

 *  *git merge branch_name* - commmand that allow to merge the current branch with the desired branch.

+** also branch can delet by using "git branch -d "..."- command**

 ## Conflicts

 * Conflicts arise when chages to merged branches claim common areas.